Raiden1411/zabi/docs/pages/api/clients/Client.md

 ```

 ## EstimateMaxFeePerGasManual
+Estimates `maxPriorityFeePerGas` manually.

+Gets the information based on the latest block if `base_fee_per_gas` is set to null.

-Estimates maxPriorityFeePerGas manually.
-If the node you are currently using
-supports `eth_maxPriorityFeePerGas` consider using `estimateMaxFeePerGas`.
+If the node you are currently using supports `eth_maxPriorityFeePerGas` consider using [estimateMaxFeePerGas](/api/clients/Client#estimateMaxFeePerGas).

 ### Signature